Table of Contents

 - Water is a universal solvent thus all additives blend with it easily and stimulates blood supply to various organs.

-- Hydropathy treatment helps to loosen tense and tight muscles, ease joint pain encouraging relaxation.
+- Hydrotherapy treatment helps to loosen tense and tight muscles, ease joint pain encouraging relaxation.

 - Rehabilitates injured muscles or joints